Beth Israel Congregation (Jackson, Mississippi): Bombings

 In 1967, the congregation moved to its current location, a building on Old Canton Road described by journalist Jack Nelson as "an octagonal structure dominated by a massive roof".
 At the dedication in March of that year, both black and white ministers participated.
 On September 18, 1967, the new building was wrecked by a dynamite bomb placed by Klan members in a recessed doorway.
 According to Nelson, the explosion had "ripped through administrative offices and a conference room, torn a hole in the ceiling, blown out windows, ruptured a water pipe and buckled a wall."
 The bomb caused $25,000 (today $) worth of damage.

-Three days later the Greater Jackson Clergy Alliance "expressed their sorrow and support for the Jewish community" by organizing a "Walk of Penance".
+Three days later, the Greater Jackson Clergy Alliance "expressed their sorrow and support for the Jewish community" by organizing a "Walk of Penance".
 The Alliance, which had been formed two months earlier, comprised 60 clergy from 10 denominations, "the first racially integrated association of Protestants, Catholics, and Jews in Mississippi."
 Nussbaum had helped found it, merging into it the Jackson Interfaith Fellowship.
 The Reverend Thomas Tiller, the Alliance president, stated that "by default, we may have contributed to a climate of opinion which gives rise to terrorism.
 What concerns us, and others like us, is that we may not have been zealous enough in protecting our God-given freedoms."
-Despite this show of solidarity, and a reward offered of several thousand dollars, the perpetrators were not discovered.
+Despite this show of solidarity, and a reward offered of several thousand dollars, the perpetrators were not unearthed.

-In November of that year the same group planted a bomb that blew out the front of Nussbaum's house, while he and his wife were sleeping there.
+In November of that year, the same group planted a bomb that blew out the front of Nussbaum's house, while he and his wife were asleep inside.
 Nussbaum blamed the bombings on local antisemitism and bigotry, but most of his congregation blamed it on Nussbaum's anti-segregationist activism.
 Though the congregation officially supported him, a number of members privately urged him to leave Beth Israel and find another pulpit.
 The synagogue's board of trustees voted to prohibit non-Jewish groups from using the synagogue's premises unless they had prior approval from the board; the intent was to put an end to the interracial meetings that Nussbaum held there.

 In the wake of the bombings, Nussbaum wanted to leave Jackson, but as a 60-year-old rabbi was unable to find another posting.
 He stayed at Beth Israel until his retirement in 1973, when he and his wife moved to San Diego.